HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_enhance_personalized_portlet.md

 - A more complex binding rule
 - A dynamic HTML table to display any number of special offers

-In the next topic, you will earn how to implement the first enhancement, [Inserting the dynamic table HTML/JSP code.](./pzn_demo_insert_dynamic_table_code.md)
+In the next topic, you will learn how to implement the first enhancement, [Inserting the dynamic table HTML/JSP code.](./pzn_demo_insert_dynamic_table_code.md)